mozilla/skywriter/docs/embedding/building.html.markdown

 Generally speaking, using dryice is just a matter of pointing the tool at your manifest file, which describes what needs to be built.

-After the JavaScript and CSS are generated, you will likely want to compress those files for faster loading over the internet. dryice can do this for you, using the Closure Compiler for the JavaScript and YUI Compressor for the CSS.
-These are both included in the Customizable package in the "compressors" directory.
+After the JavaScript files are generated, you will likely want to compress those files for faster loading over the internet. dryice can do this for you, using the Closure Compiler for the JavaScript.
+Thise is included in the in the "compressors" directory.
 To activate dryice compression, run a command like this one:

-    dryice -j compressors/compiler.jar -c compressors/yuicompressor.jar MANIFEST.JSON
+    dryice -j compressors/compiler.jar MANIFEST.JSON

 If you're testing out your builds, leaving the compression step off is a good idea, because it takes far longer to run the compressors than it does